TomFrederik/unseal/docs/source/tutorials/hooking.rst

 during the forward pass. ``input`` and ``output`` are the input and output of the module respectively.
 If the hook is not modifying the output, the function does not need to return anything, as that is the default behavior.

-For example, let's implement a hook which saves the input and output to first linear layer in the network we defined above:
+For example, let's implement a hook which saves the input and output of the first linear layer in the network we defined above:

 .. code-block:: python